Bottomline Technologies (EPAY) Received its Third Buy in a Row

-After Barrington and Needham gave Bottomline Technologies (NASDAQ: EPAY) a Buy rating last month, the company received another Buy, this time from Raymond James.
-Analyst John Davis maintained a Buy rating on Bottomline Technologies yesterday and set a price target of $57.00.
+After Raymond James and Needham gave Bottomline Technologies (NASDAQ: EPAY) a Buy rating last month, the company received another Buy, this time from Barrington.
+Analyst Gary Prestopino maintained a Buy rating on Bottomline Technologies today and set a price target of $57.50.
 The company’s shares closed last Thursday at $43.57.

-According to TipRanks.com, Davis is a 5-star analyst with an average return of 14.8% and a 67.8% success rate.
-Davis covers the Technology sector, focusing on stocks such as Jack Henry & Associates, Fidelity National Info, and Global Payments.
+According to TipRanks.com, Prestopino is a 5-star analyst with an average return of 12.8% and a 51.0% success rate.
+Prestopino covers the Services sector, focusing on stocks such as Points International, Kar Auction Services, and Liquidity Services.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Bottomline Technologies with a $56.70 average price target, representing a 31.9% upside.
-In a report issued on November 2, Barrington also maintained a Buy rating on the stock with a $57.50 price target.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Bottomline Technologies with a $56.70 average price target, implying a 31.9% upside from current levels.
+In a report released yesterday, Raymond James also maintained a Buy rating on the stock with a $57.00 price target.

 See today’s analyst top recommended stocks >>